-Located in Knight Hall room 241 and open from 0700 to 1900, we are happy to answer any questions you may have about the University of Wyoming, the Veterans Services Center, or the Laramie community.
+Located in on the third floor of the Wyoming Union and open from 0700 to 1900, we are happy to answer any questions you may have about the University of Wyoming, the Veterans Services Center, or the Laramie community.

 Your decision to attend the UWYO is a transition into a new chapter of your life that we are dedicated to helping you navigate.
 The Veterans Services Center offers many resources to our student Veterans and students who are dependents of Veterans including: